idle-user/fjbot-discordbot/README.md

 Integration with Twitter and Chatango was later added onto the bot.

 Originally, the bot existed on a single Python file.
 I had no idea I would be supporting this bot for close to a year or even begin scaling it to include additonal features.
 With all these additional featues, I decided to transition this Discord Bot project to use COGs.
-The non-COGs version (very messy) can be found inside the obsolete directory.

 Prerequisites
 ------------------------------------------------------------------------